Svaveop/JSCalculator/README.md

 ## Installation

-To get a copy of this project up and running on your local machine, follow these step:
+To get a copy of this project up and running on your local machine, follow this step:

  - **Clone the Repository**:
    ```bash